Niamh Cusack: Early life

-The daughter of the Irish actor Cyril Cusack, she is the sister of Sinéad Cusack and Sorcha Cusack, and half-sister of Catherine Cusack.
-She has two brothers, Paul Cusack, a television producer, and Pádraig Cusack, Producer for the Royal National Theatre of Great Britain.
-Cusack's husband is the actor Finbar Lynch; they have a son, Calam.
+Niamh Cusack was born on 20 October 1959 in Dalkey, County Dublin, Ireland.
+She is the daughter of actor Cyril Cusack and actress Maureen Cusack (formerly Mary Margaret Kiely).
+Among her siblings are actresses Sinéad Cusack and Sorcha Cusack, as well as half-sister Catherine Cusack.
+Her brothers include Paul Cusack, a television producer, and Pádraig Cusack, a producer for the Royal National Theatre of Great Britain.